What does a high hint rate mean?

 Note, we often get complaints from students that our courses hold their hand too much.
 What we are aiming for is a fair challenge that encourages students to think for themselves.
 Thus, additional code scaffolding should be avoided when possible!

 SCT related issues (such as correct answers being rejected or SCT feedback not helpful).

-File an issue on GitHub and tag @datacamp-contentquality and describe the problem.
-One of our analysts will look into the exercise and make the necessary changes as quickly as possible.
+File an issue on GitHub, tag @datacamp-contentquality, and describe the problem.
+The Content team will look into the exercise and make the necessary changes as quickly as possible.

 Preceding video(s) are not clear, have a mistake, or could contain additional information.

-- If the edits require changes to the audio, file an issue on File an issue on GitHub and tag @datacamp-contentquality and describe what you think the problem is.
-Changes to videos are resource intensive, and it is worth exploring alternative solutions if they are available.
+If the edits require changes to the audio, file an issue on GitHub, tag @datacamp-contentquality, and describe the problem.
+Please note that changes to videos are resource-intensive, and it is worth exploring alternative solutions if they are available.